ErykMikolajek/ErykMikolajek/README.md

 # Hi there 👋

-I'm Eryk, a Computer Science and Intelligent Systems student at AGH University of Science and Technology.
-Currently, I'm in my third year of studies.
+I'm Eryk, a graduate in Computer Science and Intelligent Systems from AGH University of Science and Technology.
+I'm currently pursuing my master's degree.